WebDevBooster/dozenal/README.md

 Why do humans use a base-ten i.e. the decimal system instead of the binary system?

-Because for *human use* the binary system is super-unwieldy.
+Because for *human use* the binary system is super-clunky.
 That's why.

 While perfect for computers, the binary system is *hard to use* for humans in daily life.
 That's why most people prefer to use the decimal system in normal day-to-day life.
 You know, using ten numbers 0 to 9.